ThomasWalker1/LinearCentroidsHypothesis/README.md

 In `centroids.py` are classes for computing centroids and local centroids for PyTorch modules.

-`exp-inr.ipynb` explores the implicit neural representation example of Section 3.3.
+`exp-inr.ipynb` explores the implicit neural representation example of fig 1.

-`exp-spurious_correlations.py` recreates fig 3 (left).
+`exp-spurious_correlations.py` recreates third panel of fig 2.

 The results of Section 4.1 can be recreated by running `exp-dino.sh`.
 (Note this installs the Imagenette dataset through torchvision).